-Today we’re sharing about some of the new challenges associated with responsible website management for small business.
+Nowadays there are plenty of new challenges associated with responsible website management for small business.

 With today’s ever changing technology, the chore of website management is more challenging than ever.
-This can be true for even the most simple websites.
-That’s why we offer our ongoing website management for each of our clients.
-Using our service, our clients can stay focused on their business and we take care of their websites.
+This can be true for even the most basic websites.
+That’s why I offer my ongoing website management for each of my clients.
+Using our service, my clients can stay focused on their business, while I take care of their websites.

 Since technologies change, responsible website management is more demanding than ever.
 Remember, when good, custom web development best practices are applied to our business websites it will result in a positive reflection of our business.
 If our sites aren’t responsive, look outdated or contain old school functionality, we might be better off not having one at all!
 Obviously, NOT having a business website is not an option, so the only responsible choice remaining is to continually put in the time needed to keep our sites managed.